Tidings – Canada

 Funds for Gospel Halls in Mexico

 A number of Gospel Halls are presently being built in Mexico by the various workers there.
 Both the Canadian and U.S. Gospel Trusts are able to receive funds designated specifically for these building projects.
 Exercised believers may designate their contributions to a particular location if desired.
-Undesignated funds will be distributed by brother David Alves as the need exists in the field.
+Undesignated funds will be distributed as the need exists in the field.
 The addresses for both Gospel Trusts are shown in every magazine at the bottom of the inside back cover.

 Bound Volumes of the Truth and Tidings for 1997.